 - Guide 1: How to Remove Message-alert.center from Windows.

-- Guide 2: Get rid of Message-alert.center from Mac OS X.
+- Guide 2: Get rid of Message-alert.center on Mac OS X.

-- Guide 3: Remove Message-alert.center from Google Chrome.
+- Guide 3: Remove Message-alert.center in Google Chrome.

 - Guide 4: Erase Message-alert.center from Mozilla Firefox.

 - Guide 5: Uninstall Message-alert.center from Microsoft Edge.